Hamna228/Hamna228/README.md

 Here, you’ll find:

-- 🛠️ Projects I’ve built using tools like Power BI, Tableau, Python, and SQL
+- 🛠️ Projects I’ve built using tools like Power BI, Tableau.
 - 📊 Interactive dashboards and visual reports for real-world datasets
 - 📚 Insights, learnings, and challenges I’ve tackled in the field of data analytics